Get paid to cut your energy use

 Can't or don't want to join your supplier's scheme?
 There is an alternative

-If you haven't been invited to your supplier's scheme, or it doesn't offer a good one, there's a range of third-party smartphone apps you can use instead.
+If you haven't been invited to your supplier's scheme, or it doesn't offer a good one, you could try a third-party smartphone energy app instead.
 These connect to your smart meter, get the money from the National Grid ESO, and pass some or all of it on to you.

 Third-party smartphone apps offering incentives for cutting usage this winter